-- The medical record is available to Provider at each encounter. - The medical record is available to Senior Whole Health for purposes of Quality improvement. - The medical record is available to the applicable State and/or Federal agency and the External Quality Review Organization upon request. - The medical record is available to the Member upon their request. - A storage system for inactive Member medical records which allows retrieval within 24 hours, is consistent with State and Federal requirements, and the record is maintained for not less than 10 years from the last date of treatment - An established and functional data recovery procedure in the event of data loss.
+- The medical record is available to Provider at each encounter. - The medical record is available to Senior Whole Health for purposes of Quality improvement. - The medical record is available to the applicable State and/or Federal agency and the External Quality Review Organization upon request. - The medical record is available to the Member upon their request. - A storage system for inactive Member medical records which allows retrieval within 24 hours, is consistent with State and Federal requirements, and the record is maintained for not less than 10 years from the last date of treatment or for a minor, one year past their 20th birthday but, never less than 10 years. - An established and functional data recovery procedure in the event of data loss.